insolar/insolar/cmd/benchmark/README.md

                 Path to file for saving members data -b nocheckbalance
                 If true, don't check balance at the start/end of transfers.
 Default is false.
+        -e check-every-member
+                If true, check balance of every member from file before start.
+Default is false.
+                If run was successful, balances in file will be updated after scenario.
         -t scenarioname
                 Name of scenario.
 Default scenario is transfer scenario.
                 You can choose "createMember" for create member scenario.